S-F-III/S-F-III/README.md

 - @S-F-III
-- Currently a student working to become a cyber secruity specialist
+- Recently Graduated student in Computer Science concentrating on Cybersecurity
-- This is where I store temporary code files for use elsewhere
+-